ArmaanSethi/Hindsight-Experience-Replay-and-Hierarchical-Reinforcement-Learning/README.md

 This allowed me to use their logger, which was very helpful in creating the graphs.

-The code I modified are in baselines/baselines/herhrl/ More specifically I modified the replay_buffer.py, rollout.py, her.py, ddpg.py, and actor_critic.py.
+The code I modified are in baselines/baselines/herhrl/

-I
+More specifically I modified replay_buffer.py, rollout.py, her.py, ddpg.py, and actor_critic.py.